lewis1190/weather-app-hackathon-team-3/README.md

 - [Fontawesome](https://fontawesome.com/) for icons to enhance visual appeal and usability.
 Used for the social media icons, and the tick in the page after a user submits any contact form.

-- [Google Fonts](https://fonts.google.com/) for the fonts; I used the font 'Poppins' for headings and body text.
-I chose a single font here, as that was my intended branding and design for the site to keep it as clean and accessible as possible.
+- [Google Fonts](https://fonts.google.com/) for the fonts; we used the font 'Poppins' for headings and body text.
+We chose a single font here, as that was our intended branding and design for the site to keep it as clean and accessible as possible.

 ### Color Palette